jules2689/trudeau/docs/2020-04-21/q_a.md

 **Interpreter**:

 Now just to understand with respect to tax havens, you didn't really answer My question.
-Can you tell Canadians today that the money that you paid in taxes will not go to companies that have accounts in tax havens?can you assure us of that today or can you not assure us of that today?we are helping workers right across this country.
+Can you tell Canadians today that the money that you paid in taxes will not go to companies that have accounts in tax havens? can you assure us of that today or can you not assure us of that today? we are helping workers right across this country.
 Someone who works for a company whose family depends on that job and has lost that job needs help.
 Needs to be able to pay for groceries or pay rent.
 It is that reason that we decided to help people, whether it is a small company or big company.
 We are helping workers who need that support.
-Now with respect to tax avieed answer, we will continue to fight that sort of action. and choices made by some companis who refuse to pay their fair share of taxes.
+Now with respect to tax avieed answer, we will continue to fight that sort of action. and choices made by some companies who refuse to pay their fair share of taxes.
 We have invested more than $1 billion in the Canada revenue agency so that we have more tools available to us to target those companies.